TomatOrg/TomatoDotNet/README.md

         ```
     - Given how interfaces and delegates are implemented as fat pointers, the cast
       doesn't really work on anything that does object<->interface in the cast

-- No support for virtual generic methods
-  - Requires a more complex (and expensive) runtime lookup and potentially jitting of a method

-- Boxing a delegate into either a Delegate/MulticastDelegate/object is currently not supported
-  - We might in the future support such things by allocating

-- Assembly unload is not supported

-- Reflection is not supported
-  - Main reason is that it allows for bypassing type safety, maybe eventually we will figure a way to support it nicely